MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Set-SmbServerConfiguration.md

 ### -InvalidAuthenticationDelayTimeInMs

-Specifies the length of time in milliseconds that the server should delay before responding to an authentication request that has been deemed invalid.
+Specifies the length of time in milliseconds that the server should delay before responding to an authentication request that has been deemed invalid, such as an incorrect user name or password.

 ```yaml
 Type: UInt32